itroy/bootstrap-sass/README.md

 `bootstrap-sass` is a Sass-powered version of [Bootstrap](http://github.com/twbs/bootstrap), ready to drop right into your Sass powered applications.

+This version is a fork of the above repo made 16th July 2014.

 ## Installation

 Please see the appropriate guide for your environment of choice: